freddiehaddad/ms2cc/README.md

 # MS2CC - MSBuild to Compile Commands

-A Rust CLI tool that uses `msbuild.log` files to generate a `compile_commands.json` compliant [^1] database for use with C/C++ language servers.
+MS2CC is a Rust CLI that turns `msbuild.log` files into a `compile_commands.json` compliant [^1] database for C and C++ language servers.
+Point it at the build log from a full MSBuild build and you get an IDE-ready compilation database in seconds.

+## Highlights

+- Built for clangd, the Microsoft C/C++ extension, and other LSP clients that consume `compile_commands.json`.
+- Iterator-driven pipeline that keeps memory use low while scanning logs and indexing source trees.
+- Friendly CLI with sensible defaults for exclusions, extensions, and thread counts.

 ## Introduction

-This tool enables full IDE-like functionality for C/C++ Language Server Protocol ([LSP]) compliant language servers that rely on a `compile_commands.json` database.
-It works by converting `msbuild.log` output files, generated when performing a full MSBuild project build, into a `compile_commands.json` database.
-Two such language servers are [clangd] and [Microsoft C/C++ Extension] for Visual Studio Code.
+MS2CC enables full IDE-like support for C/C++ Language Server Protocol ([LSP]) clients.
+It ingests `msbuild.log` output from a complete MSBuild build and restructures each compile invocation into a `compile_commands.json` entry that language servers can understand.
+The database works seamlessly with tooling such as [clangd] and the [Microsoft C/C++ Extension] for Visual Studio Code.

-## Recent Improvements

-- **Path preservation.** The parser now keeps the original casing and non-UTF-8 contents of every path by leaning on `Path`/`OsStr` primitives instead of allocating lowercase `String` copies.
-This avoids mismatches on case-sensitive file systems and ensures the emitted `compile_commands.json` matches the on-disk layout.
-- **Structured diagnostics.** All failures surface as an `Ms2ccError` variant with the relevant context (e.g., missing `/Fo` arguments or unresolved filenames).
-The CLI renders these errors in a human-readable form so you can pinpoint the root cause quickly.
-- **Safer concurrency defaults.** Shared configuration is now reference-counted and `--max-threads` is validated as a non-zero value, preventing accidental deadlocks caused by spawning zero workers while still allowing the workload to scale across cores.

 The `compile_commands.json` file is a database that lists all source files in your project along with the exact commands needed to compile each one.
 Each entry follows this structure: